Pragma-cpu/ExpresSense/README.md

 For more details, please download the paper from this link: https://arxiv.org/abs/2301.06762

 # Video
-Teaser Video of or paper is available on YouTube : https://www.youtube.com/watch?v=p5IqMn4Q7FM
+Teaser Video of our paper is available on YouTube : https://www.youtube.com/watch?v=p5IqMn4Q7FM

 # Contributers
 Pragma Kar, Shyamvanshikumar Singh, Avijit Mandal, Samiran Chattopadhyay, Sandip Chakraborty